Having trouble finding the time to learn?

 4. Immerse Yourself with FluentU

 Another perfect way to get daily language practice is with FluentU.
-Whether you prefer using the website on your computer/tablet or the app on your iPhone, this powerful language immersion platform makes it easy to fit entertaining learning into your day.
+Whether you prefer using the website on your computer/tablet or the app from the iTunes or Google Play store, this powerful language immersion platform makes it easy to fit entertaining learning into your day.

 FluentU provides you with a huge collection of authentic videos that span a variety of topics and levels—from complete newbie all the way to native.
 Whatever you’re looking for—whether you love cartoons, wildlife documentaries, news features, blockbuster hits or pop music—FluentU has it.
 And the collection’s always growing!